 (Makes just under one quart of ice cream.)

 2 cups roasted butternut squash (about 1/3 of a squash)

 a splash of non-dairy milk or creamer, if needed

-1. Put the bananas in the food processor and pulse until smoothly blended.
+3. Next, add the bananas and pulse until smoothly blended.
 Most likely you’ll need to stir them by hand several times, as the frozen chunks tend to gather and become “stuck” on one side of the bowl.
-If necessary, add a splash of non-dairy milk or creamer to get things moving!

 Alternately, you can allow the bananas to defrost on the counter top for 30 to 60 minutes beforehand, so that they’re easier to work with.
 Before putting them in the food processor, break them up into smaller chunks with a butter knife.